-With media-savvy audiences increasingly tuning out ad messages while seeking immersive entertainment experiences, the way businesses need to tell their story is changing.
-Led by faculty director Frank Rose and jointly sponsored by the Columbia University School of the Arts and Columbia Business School, this two-day intensive is designed for executives at all levels who want to understand digital storytelling and how to leverage its potential.
-For details, please contact the program manager at Columbia University School of the Arts.
+With media-savvy audiences increasingly tuning out ad messages while seeking immersive entertainment experiences, the way businesses and nonprofits need to tell their story is changing.
+Led by faculty director Frank Rose and jointly sponsored by Columbia University School of the Arts and Columbia Business School Executive Education, this two-day intensive is designed for executives, entrepreneurs, and independent professionals at all levels who want to understand how digital storytelling works and how to leverage its potential.

 LECTURE AND WORKSHOP IN STORYTELLING, SCUOLA HOLDEN

-Founded in Turin in 1994 as a school of storytelling and performing arts, Scuola Holden was envisioned as a place that Holden Caulfield would never have been expelled from.
+Founded in Turin in 1994 as a school of storytelling and performing arts, Scuola Holden was envisioned as a place that Holden Caulfield would have liked.
 Frank has twice appeared at the month-long orientation program known as Holden Start, lecturing and leading a two-day workshop in immersive storytelling.

 CHIEF OF NAVAL OPERATIONS STRATEGIC STUDIES GROUP

 The Chief of Naval Operations Strategic Studies Group generates revolutionary naval warfare concepts—concepts that would upset the existing order but that Navy organizations are currently not pursuing.
-Each year the team holds a two-day exploration event during which core members interact with leading-edge thinkers; Frank was part of that process for 2014.
+Each year the team holds a two-day exploration event during which core members interact with leading-edge thinkers.

 THE FUTURE OF CONTENT IN A PUBLISH-ON-DEMAND WORLD